-The international Master's degree programme equips the students to engineer medical devices as well as products and place them into the market.
+The international Master's degree programme equips the students for engineering medical devices as well as products and place them into the market.

 Therefor students deepen fundamentals of engineering and science in essential areas of medical technologies and can choose 3 (out of 4) elective modules: Electronics, Biomechanics, Medical Device Software, Materials Technology.
 These are enhanced by courses considering Systems Engineering, Medicine and Clinical Trials and Regulatory Affairs.